xenago/libnss_shim/README.md

 If the defined command ran correctly but no results are found for that query, it is expected to exit normally and print either empty JSON `{}` or nothing at all (other than whitespace/newlines) to `stdout`.

+Commands and arguments are split according to POSIX shell syntax, but are not run through a shell, so bash-specific syntax will not function.
+For example, a command such as `program1 && program2` will be interpreted as running `program1` with arguments `&&` and `program2`.
+Although it is not recommended due to possible security risks, it remains possible to run a shell directly, e.g. `sh -c 'program1 && program2'`.

 Here is the expected JSON format from running each database's supported commands, with types indicated.
 All numbers are expected in base-10 integer form and must fit within the ranges of the indicated numeric  `int` types: